This Privacy Code informs you of the principles and guidelines which OCAS protects individual privacy in the course of our operations.

-OCAS will keep personal information as accurate, complete and up-to-date as possible and necessary for the purposes for which it is to be used.
-Information will be sufficiently accurate, complete and up-to-date so as to minimize the possibility that inappropriate information may be used to make a decision about an individual.
+OCAS will take all reasonable steps to keep personal information as accurate, complete and up-to-date as possible and necessary for the purposes for which it is to be used.
+OCAS aims to keep information sufficiently accurate, complete and up-to-date so as to minimize the possibility that inappropriate information may be used to make a decision about an individual.
 OCAS will update personal information about individuals on an on-going basis, only when necessary to fulfill the purposes identified in this Code, or upon notification by the individual.

 7. Safeguarding personal information

 OCAS will protect personal information with security safeguards appropriate to the sensitivity of the information.
-OCAS will protect personal information against loss or theft as well as unauthorized access, disclosure, copying, use or modification, regardless of the format in which the information is held, using appropriate security safeguards.
-OCAS will protect personal information disclosed to third parties providing services to OCAS through contractual measures or other arrangements stipulating the confidentiality of the information, restricting the purposes for which the information is to be used and prohibiting its disclosure to third parties except upon direction from OCAS in accordance with this Privacy Code.
+OCAS will take all reasonable steps to protect personal information against loss or theft as well as unauthorized access, disclosure, copying, use or modification, regardless of the format in which the information is held, using appropriate security safeguards.

 8. Being open about policies and procedures